Starcounter/Docs/guides/blending/client-side-blending/README.md

 ## Creating Layouts

 The tool for creating these layouts is the [CompositionEditor](https://github.com/starcounterapps/CompositionEditor).
-It's a Starcounter app that can be opened att any page with `Ctrl + E`.
+It's a Starcounter app that can be opened at any page with `Ctrl + E`.
 There are two main concepts in the CompositionEditor - the identifier and layout.

 ![Composition editor](/assets/CompositionEditor.png)